-(1) Member of the audit committee (the "Audit Committee") of the Board.

-(2) (3) Member of the corporate governance, compensation and nominating committee of the Board.

-Member of the reserves, health, safety and environment committee of the Board..

-(4) The information as to principal occupation, business or employment may not be within the knowledge of the management of the Company and has been furnished by the respective directors and executive officers.
+- (1) Member of the audit committee of the Board. - (2) Member of the corporate governance, compensation and nominating committee of the Board. - (3) Member of the reserves, health, safety and environment committee of the Board. - (4) The information as to principal occupation, business or employment may not be within the knowledge of the management of the Company and has been furnished by the respective directors and executive officers.

-As at the date of this AIF, the directors and executive officers of the Company as a group beneficially own, directly or indirectly, or exercise control or direction over, an aggregate of 2,461,328 Common Shares, representing approximately 1% of the issued and outstanding Common Shares.
+As at the date of this AIF, the directors and executive officers of the Company as a group beneficially own, directly or indirectly, or exercise control or direction over, an aggregate of 2,587,328 Common Shares, representing approximately 1.0% of the issued and outstanding Common Shares.